Rare but beautiful: The art of snow

 Pieter Bruegel the Elder, Adoration of the Magi in the Snow (1563)

-In the painting Adoration of the Magi in the Snow, Bruegel depicts the Holy Family in a 16th-century Netherlandish village.
+In Adoration of the Magi in the Snow, Bruegel depicts the Holy Family in a 16th-century Netherlandish village.
 On the far left, inside a ramshackle building, Mary and Joseph shield Baby Jesus from the biting cold.

-Off in the distance, armed men are gathering near a castle.
+Further off in the distance, armed men are gathering near a castle.
 Are they soldiers?
 Or perhaps hunters?
 When this painting was made, Spanish dominance over the Low Countries was creating so much resentment, it would lead to war within five years.
 What’s more, heavy snowfalls were causing crop failures.
 This was a bleak period for European peasants.

 Even the foreboding sky looks beautiful on this holy day.